 Prescription Ordering Direct Service (POD)

-In preparation for the closure of the service, we would urge those who haven’t already to sign up for the NHS App or Online access to your GP practice (SystmOnline/Airmid).
+You can place a prescription order using the NHS App or Online access to your GP practice (SystmOnline/Airmid).
 These apps allow you to access a range of NHS services, including ordering repeat prescriptions and nominating a pharmacy you would like to collect them from.
 It’s simple to use and will allow you to continue ordering your prescriptions online.

 You can download the NHS App to your mobile device via the App Store or Google Play.
 For more information on the NHS App, please visit https://www.nhs.uk/nhs-app/